chinmoy-bhattacharya/CBS_RESEARCH_GROUP/CODE_OF_CONDUCT.md

 ## Acknowledgment

 By participating in this project, you agree to adhere to this Code of Conduct and contribute to a positive and respectful environment.

-## Attribution

-This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org/), version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.